-For the first time in my life, I decided to travel abroad for a program my school offers lasting three months.
+For the first time in my life, I decided to travel abroad to Italy for a program my school offers lasting three months.
 Before I left there were several things I worried that I was leaving behind.
 This is the longest I have ever been away from home and my first time in Europe.
 I found out rather quickly how wrong I was about the things I assumed I was giving up.

 1.)
 The privacy of my own room